hidalgofdz/backend-101-course/docs/my-first-dummy-api.md

 ### 1.1 Let's start with a test...

-Run this command in your terminal to create a new test file inside the tests directory.
+Run this command in your terminal inside your project root (e.g. `blog`) to create a new test file.
+This will be created inside your tests directory.

 ``` shell
 php artisan make:test HelloWorld